All-on-4 vs Full-Arch Teeth Replacement

 All-on-4 vs. Full-Arch Fixed Implants

 Full-Arch Fixed Implants are similar to All-on-4, using an implant inserted into the jaw.

-The main difference is the number of implants and stress put on the jaw ranging from 8-10 implants for Full-Arch compared to just 4 with the All-on-4 treatment.
+The two main difference is the number of implants and stress put on the jaw ranging from 8-10 implants for Full-Arch compared to just 4 with the All-on-4 treatment.
 A Full Arch Rehabilitation bridge is made from ceramic materials that are still strong when in thinner sections, and which mimic the natural feel and optical properties of enamel.
 The key benefit to the patient is a strong, thin-in-mouth, very natural-looking teeth replacement option.

 Dental implants require multiple visits, which can take a bit longer to complete, with the All-on-4 procedure completed in just a few days.